HillJustin/HillJustin.github.io/communications/index.md

 * *Berkeley and Billiards*.
 Event.
 Texas Nu Chapter of *Phi Sigma Tau, International Honor Society for Philosophy*.
 2018.

-* *Pizza and "de Anima: Book III"*.
+* *Pizza and De Anima"*.
 Event.
 Texas Nu Chapter of *Phi Sigma Tau, International Honor Society for Philosophy*.
 2018.

 * *What's So Wrong with the Light?* Lighting design for *Haiku* by Kate Snodgrass.
 2016.
 Design unproduced.
 Materials presented in order of creative process, from organic feeling to technical implementation.